Augustine Schulte: Education and service in Rome

 Much more significant, however, was the Kingdom of Italy's attempted confiscation of the American College's property in 1884.
-The Italian Supreme Court of Cassation ruled on January 29, 1884 that all of the Propaganda Fide's properties were to be confiscated and subject to conversion.
-The protest from the American Catholic hierarchy and laity was immediate and denunciations of the Italian government continued throughout the winter and spring of 1884.
+The Italian Supreme Court of Cassation ruled on January 29, 1884, that all of the Propaganda Fide's properties were to be confiscated and subject to conversion.
+The protest from the American Catholic hierarchy and laity was immediate and denunciations of the Italian government continued throughout winter and spring 1884.
 Indeed, the fear seemed to be well founded, as on February 27, Father Schulte learned that the sale of Propaganda real estate was about to begin, and the American College was first on the list.
 Schulte informed Cardinal Simeoni, who immediately cabled New York for assistance, while Schulte hung up an American flag over the College's doors in defiance.

 The Archbishop of New York, Michael Corrigan, quickly sprung into action at the news.
 He was able to show the cablegram to his friend George Bliss, a prominent New York lawyer.
 A string of contacts over the following day succeeded in placing the matter before the President of the United States, Chester A. Arthur.
 That led to Secretary of State Frederick Frelinghuysen requesting that the Italian government halt proceedings against the College.
 Although the College did not, in fact, hold title to the structure, a loophole in the 1873 legislation that permitted the seizure—plus the pressure of the United States government—allowed the College to escape confiscation.
 With the College saved, Schulte was "justly proud of having been the first to raise the hue and cry."

 The incident, however, led the College's board of governors to request that the College be incorporated as an institution foundationally distinct from the Propaganda's Urban College, of which until that point it had functioned as a sort of subsidiary.
 Pope Leo XIII replied with the Apostolic Brief Ubi primum of October 25, 1884, which decreed the canonical institution of the North American College and gave it the rank and title of a "pontifical" college.

 In the end, the new canonical status of the College focused the attention of Cardinal Simeoni and the board of governors on finding a permanent rector.
 While Father Schulte had performed admirably in his provisionary role, he was ultimately deemed too young for the task, and his qualifications insufficient.
 Instead, Father Denis J. O'Connell was selected for the job and became the College's fourth rector by election of the Propaganda on June 8, 1885.
 Papal confirmation followed a few days later, and Schulte's brief but important term as pro-rector came to an end.